Why Thinking and Doing Less Makes you a Better Musician

 But it’s healthier to give it space so you can have perspective.
 It’s easy to get confused and lose sight of what the song originally was when you do nothing but try to improve it.

-Effort doesn’t matter as much as playing what you want to hear.
+Effort doesn’t matter as much as playing what you like

-The best musicians are able to play something they like.
+The best musicians are consistently able to play want they want to hear.
 It sounds so simple but it requires a certain level of grounding.
-Not effort or intention.
-Just presence.
+Not effort, just presence.

 The best musicians can sit down with an instrument and just go with the flow without judging, eventually finding themselves playing something that resonates with them.
 Maybe it takes 30 seconds of playing to get there, maybe 30 minutes.